 The Vineyard Energy Project promotes sustainable energy choices through education, outreach and renewable energy projects.
 Our vision is that the majority of island’s energy comes from renewable sources.
+As we see many countries takes initiative for the proper utilization of the renewable energy resources such as when you travel to New Zealand, 40% of the primary energy is generated by using biomass, geothermal heat and other renewable resources.

 Our goals are to: